Sarah Harris Flaunts Her Booty And Tan Lines In Thong Swimsuit While Showing Off Her Real Hair

-Sarah Harris took to Instagram on Wednesday to show off her new hairstyle, but many of her 2.1 million followers likely had a tough time keeping their eyes from wandering down lower to her voluptuous derrière.
+Sarah Harris took to Instagram on Wednesday to show off her new hairstyle, but many of her 2.1 million followers had a tough time keeping their eyes from wandering down to her voluptuous derrière.

 In her caption, the 27-year-old Kiwi model revealed that her photo showed the current length of her actual hair.
 She expressed excitement over how long it has gotten, revealing that she feared that its growth would be stunted by wearing extensions for years.

-Sarah’s true tresses were photographed from the back.
+Sarah's true tresses were photographed from the back.
 Her sandy mane was blown out and straightened so that it looked silky and smooth.
-It was cut in long layers, and the longest part hit right below her shoulder blades.
+It was cut in long layers, with the longest part hitting right below her shoulder blades.

-Her lustrous locks competed for attention with her peachy posterior.
+Her lustrous locks competed with her peachy posterior for attention.
 She had on a turquoise one-piece with a thong design that left most of her booty exposed.
 The skimpy seat also revealed a set of light tan lines from a different swimsuit.
-The garment’s back was cut low and wide, which revealed similar markings from a bikini top.
+The garment's back was cut low and wide, which revealed similar markings from a previous bikini top.

-Sarah was pictured walking through the doorway of a glass sliding door.
-She placed her right hand on the handle of the open door, while her left rested on its twin.
-She was exiting an outdoor wooden deck and entering the living area of a residence.
-Her geotag identified the location of her pic as somewhere in her native New Zealand.

 "That bum is banging," read a message that included a few emoji, including a peach and a heart.